AlgebraicJulia/CategoricalTensorNetworks.jl/docs/src/index.md

 ```

 `CategoricalTensorNetworks.jl` is a Julia package for tensor networks from a
 categorical point of view.
-Tensor networks are viewed as algebras of the operad
+Tensor networks are viewed as an algebra of the
-of the undirected wiring diagrams.
+operad of undirected wiring diagrams (UWDs).